Home Inspection Problems You Don’t Want

 Lead paint is one of those potential home inspection issues where full disclosure is necessary.
 Sellers must sign a form stating what they know or don’t know about the presence of lead in their home.
-Buyers are given the opportunity to check for the same when buying a home.
+Buyers are allowed to check for the same when buying a home.

 It is definitely worth bringing in a professional roofing company to take a look at your roof in this situation.
 They may be able to do some repair work and avoid replacing the entire roof.
 Knowing if a roof needs replacement is an important consideration to find out before your home goes on the market.
 The roof is one of the most prominent bones of contentions in a home inspection because of the subjectivity of when it will need replacement.

-As you can see, there are some home inspection issues that can derail a real estate transaction.
+As you can see, some home inspection issues can derail a real estate transaction.
 How to negotiate home inspection problems becomes a necessary skill that you or your real estate agent will need to keep your sale together.
-You should never underestimate the level of concern a buyer has for these types of problems.
+It would help if you never underestimate the level of concern a buyer has for these types of problems.

 While the may be of minor concern to you, a buyer may not share your belief.
 Always remember that your sale is a business transaction.
 If one of these issues bothers one set of buyers, the chances of it bothering another is pretty good as well.